Continuing Education Activity

 - Appearance: Depressed patients will often tend to appear unclean and unkempt.
 The clothing may not be ironed or dirty.

 - The physical exam may reveal scars or rope burns on the hands, wrist, or neck.
 Often these people may have multiple injuries to their body, so one has to look at the entire body for scars and marks of self-harm.

 - Affect: The risk of suicide is often high in people who appear very anxious or depressed.
 The patient may exhibit a flat affect or no emotions at all.

-- Hallucinations: Some depressed patients may develop hallucinations that may be telling him or her to kill themselves.
+- Hallucinations: Some depressed patients may develop hallucinations that may be telling them to kill themselves.
 The majority of these hallucinations are auditory.

 It is vital that the healthcare professional not only rely on the screening tools to identify patients at risk for suicide.
 It is important to conduct a patient interview at the same time to reflect the following:

 - Understand the individual’s desire to die to relieve excruciating pain, severe mental anguish, or major depression